 Prior to establishing the Waterfield Group, Susan rose through the ranks in both staff and line positions in the Ontario Government.
 Her last position was Associate Secretary of Cabinet for Leadership and Deputy Minister of Government Restructuring.
 She is often a guest speaker on leadership and organizational development.

 Her volunteer commitment is extensive and she has served as a Director and Committee member on various not for profit Boards in the GTA.
 Susan previously served on the Board of Oolagen Youth Mental Health, and now serves as a Director on the Board of Skylark Children, Youth and Families providing her expertise and continuity since the merger of Delisle and Oolagen.
 She is currently Chair of the Innovation Institute and is the former Vice Chair, YMCA Canada, former Chair, YMCA of Greater Toronto, and a former Director of the Toronto Hunt Club.

-Lydia Sai-Chew is the current Co-CEO of Skylark Children, Youth and Families and in 2016 with Co-CEO Marg Campbell, oversaw the successful merger of Delisle Youth Services and Oolagen Youth Mental Health, the latter where she had served as CEO.
+Lydia Sai-Chew is the current CEO of Skylark Children, Youth and Families and oversaw the successful merger of Delisle Youth Services and Oolagen Youth Mental Health, the latter where she had served as CEO.